6424 East Greenway Parkway

 The formula is simply: ((Total Paid Losses & Expenses) + (Total Reserves)) / (Total Premium Paid)

 Our job as insurance experts is to provide professional risk management and insurance advice.
 In order to do that, a good starting point is to look at the current policies in place.
-We know that most believe that we’re just looking for the price and will undercut that by just enough to win your business.
+I know that most believe that we’re just looking for the price and will undercut that by just enough to win your business.
 If it was only that easy!!!
 At TruView, we don’t win business.
 We want to earn your business.
-Part of that is conducting a thorough review of your current policy including the coverage, limits, pricing, exclusions, and structure.
+Part of that is conducting a through review of your current policy including the coverage, limits, pricing, exclusions, and structure.
 Here’s what we’re looking for when we review your policy:

 The bottom line is that your current policy provides information that allows us to provide significant value to your business, even if we don’t earn your business!